degobbis/docker-systemtests/README.md

 Based on docker phusion/baseimage (Ubuntu 14.04) and customizations

-Current iamges can also be found at dockerhub:
+Current images can also be found at dockerhub:

 https://hub.docker.com/r/yveshoppe/joomla-systemtests/builds/